niess/pumas-luajit/docs/docs/api/data/TopographyDataset.md

 <div markdown="1" class="shaded-box fancy">
 ## Constructor

-The [TopographyDataset](TopographyDataset.md) constructor takes a table of *data* as argument or a variable number of *data* arguments.
-Each *data* element can be either a [TopographyData](TopographyData.md) object or one of its constructor arguments, i.e. a *path* `string` or an *offset* `number` for a geoid.
-{: .justify }

-!!! note
 A [TopographyDataset](TopographyDataset.md) represents an union of various data referering to a same topography.
-It behaves as a [TopographyData](TopographyData.md) but considering the *best* data
-    available in its set.
+It behaves as a [TopographyData](TopographyData.md) but considering the *best* data available in its set.
+The constructor takes a table of *data* as argument or a variable number of *data* arguments.
+Each *data* element can be either a [TopographyData](TopographyData.md) object or one of its [constructor](TopographyData.md#constructor) arguments, i.e. a *path* `string` or an *offset* `number` for a geoid.
 The order in which the *data* elements are specified in the constructor does matter.
 Elements defined first have precedence, e.g.  when requesting the topography elevation.
+{: .justify }

+!!! note
+    When providing a [TopographyData](TopographyData.md) argument a shallow copy is done.
+The set instance refers to the same input data but with an independent offset.
     {: .justify }

 ### Synopsis